Sikeston, Missouri: Geography

 According to the United States Census Bureau, the city has a total area of 17.48 sqmi, of which 17.32 sqmi is land and 0.16 sqmi is water.

 Weather events

 1986 tornado

-On May 15, 1986, a tornado hit the city of Sikeston and destroyed about 100 homes, prompting Governor John Ashcroft to visit and call on the National Guard for assistance.
+On May 15, 1986, an EF2 tornado hit the city of Sikeston and destroyed about 100 homes, prompting Governor John Ashcroft to visit and call on the National Guard for assistance.
 On the same day, the nearby community of Vanduser was also hit by a tornado while storms precipitated flooding to the north in Cape Girardeau.

 2009 storm

 Sikeston and the surrounding area were hit by the January 2009 Central Plains and Midwest ice storm.
 This storm knocked out electrical service to large parts of the city for several days and damaged a large percentage of the trees, making this event the worst natural disaster to hit the city since at least the 1986 tornado.
 Restoration of city electrical power was delayed as a circuit breaker at the Coleman Substation had exploded on January 21 just before the ice storm hit.
 Governor Jay Nixon surveyed the fog-covered damage by helicopter and visited the Sikeston Field House which was being used as a shelter.